BlackStump/Fluidd-install/README.md

     * Change to Arksine Remote API Branch of Klipper

 Cautionary fine print
-I made for my own use and I have tested on a Beaglebone Black but YMMV I have include a script for the Pi but as I do not have one it is untested.
+I made for my own use and I have tested on a Beaglebone Black with a Debian OS

 Usage